-In packets sent by the server to the client, the arguments are separated from one another using colons.
+In packets sent by the server to the client, the arguments are separated from one another using colons and screen names are not normalized.
 Arguments (such as the actual IM message) that might contain special characters (including colons) are always positioned last in the list of arguments so that no quoting is needed.

 The argument after the screen name in an IM_IN2 packet indicates whether or not the message is an away message.
-T indicates the message is someone's away message.
-F indicates the message was sent to you by an active user.
+The indicates the message is someone's away message.
+For indicates the message was sent to you by an active user.
+When your program receives such a packet, it should display the screen name for the sender and the body of the message in the text area included in the program's window.